TheColonelYoung/stm-dev/README.md

 # Compiling
 There are two main environments for compiling due their difference are separated.
-- firmware - for RP2040 binary compilation
+- firmware - for STM32 binary compilation
 - test - for Unit test compilation

 ## Configuration

 #### MCU series
+MCU settings should be set in root `CMakeLists.txt`.
+    This contains series and long and short ID of MCU.

 #### Tracelyzer